kickaha2019/articles/Diary/2015/Eclipse/index.md

----
-date: March 8th 2015
-blurb: A cruise to North Norway in which we see an Eclipse
+@blurb		A cruise to North Norway in which we see an Eclipse
----
+@date		March 8th 2015